Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Las Vegas and its opponents have gone over the current 49.5-point total in three of six games this season.
+- Las Vegas and its opponents have gone over the current 49-point total in three of six games (50%) this season.

-- Philadelphia's games have gone over 49.5 points in three of six chances this season.
+- Philadelphia has combined with its opponents to score more than 49 points in three of six games this season.

-- The two teams combine to score 47.3 points per game, 2.2 less than the over/under in this contest.
+- Sunday's over/under is 1.7 points higher than the combined 47.3 PPG average of the two teams.

-- The 49.3 combined points per game that these two squads have allowed this season are 0.2 fewer than the 49.5 over/under in this contest.
+- This contest's over/under is 0.3 points lower than the 49.3 these two squads combine to give up per game in 2020.

-- The average total in Raiders games this season is 47.5, 2.0 points fewer than Sunday's total of 49.5.
+- The average total in Raiders games this season is 47.5, 1.5 points fewer than Sunday's over/under of 49.

-- In 2020, games involving the Eagles have averaged a total of 50.2 points, 0.7 more than the set total in this contest.
+- In 2020, games involving the Eagles have averaged a total of 50.2 points, 1.2 more than the set over/under in this contest.

 Raiders stats and trends

-- When Las Vegas puts up more than 25.3 points, it is 3-1 against the spread and 4-0 overall.
+- Las Vegas is 3-1 against the spread and 4-0 overall this season when the team scores more than 25.3 points.

-- Las Vegas is 3-1 against the spread and 4-0 overall when the team churns out more than 345.3 yards.
+- When Las Vegas amasses more than 345.3 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Raiders have four giveaways this season, while the Eagles have six takeaways.